Aman-Git-hala/Aman-Git-hala/README.md

 # Aman Githala
 Hi!!

-## About Me

-I started my coding journey with a **simple attendance tracker** in July 2025.
-Today, my repositories reflect a range of interests, from automation and web development to machine learning and AI.

-## My Journey

-- **First Steps**
-  My initial project was an attendance tracker, which has **over *50 users**** using it.
-It is a simple, practical tool that taught me the basics of coding, version control, and problem-solving.

-- **Growth**
-  As I gained confidence, I began exploring web technologies and automation, creating small apps and scripts to solve everyday problems.
-Apps are in progress to be uploaded on the Google Play store.

-- **AI & Research**
-  Most recently, I've focused on machine learning, working with models like Flan-T5.
-I trained at **over 99% accuracy** tuned, and deployed AI solutions, and in the process learned a valuable lesson through my first project, which was a disaster that almost burned my laptop's battery trying to train a large dataset.
-Ever since, I use Google Colab.

-## Featured Projects

 Take a look at my repositories below for details on my journey, from initial scripts to **advanced AI models**.

 ---